fmorisan/ethjsonrpc/README.rst

 Using Infura
 ------------

-If you want to use the [Infura](https://infura.io/#how-to) node, you need call the constructor this way:
+If you want to use the `Infura<https://infura.io/#how-to>`_ node, you need call the constructor this way:

 .. code:: Python

    >>> from ethjsonrpc import EthJsonRpc
    >>> c = EthJsonRpc('network.infura.io/YoUrInFuRaApIkEy', 443, tls=True)

+Remember to replace *YoUrInFuRaApIkEy* with your api key

 Additional examples